-On May 1, 2019, the Company announced that it has commenced a cash tender offer to purchase up to \$1.5 billion in aggregate principal amount of certain of its outstanding notes.
+In May 2019, the Company completed the debt tender offer to purchase up to \$1.5 billion in aggregate principal amount of certain of its outstanding notes for \$1.6 billion total consideration.
+The Company recognized a loss on the extinguishment of debt of \$60 million, which was recorded within net financing charges in the consolidated statements of income.